News

 If you would like further information please contact Kim from Headway on 07830346985 or email kim.hunter@headwaywearside.org.uk

-Free Assistive Technology, Employability and Digital Job Club Sessions
+Employability and Digital Job Club Sessions

-We also provide free and friendly digital employability short sessions on your doorstep across Sunderland and County Durham, they are available to everyone with a visual impairment looking for work and with no upper age restrictions so come along and update your skills.
+Sunderland and County Durham Royal Society for the Blind provides free and friendly digital employability short sessions on your doorstep across Sunderland and County Durham, they are available to everyone with a visual impairment looking for work and with no upper age restrictions so come along and update your skills.

 This free project will offer several sessions per week, this can include home visit sessions, or at a community venue close to you.